A lot or a little?

-There's also a serious side to this movie.
+There's also a serious side to The Philadelphia Story.
 As Tracy prepares herself for her second marriage, she is sternly lectured by her ex and her dad, and told that a woman should be unconditionally forgiving, understanding, and loving in the face of her husband's alcoholism and her father's sexual indiscretions.
 Overall, this is a smart and ambitious comedy, one that states that there's more to a wedding than the materialistic aspects, and more to life than good manners and fine appearances.
-The love story is complex and delightful, and plenty of silly sub-plots keep things moving.
+The love story is complex and delightful, and plenty of silly subplots keep things moving.

-Families can talk about how gender roles have evolved since the movie was made.
+Families can talk about how gender roles have evolved since The Philadelphia Story was made.